Steven Athanases

 Jennifer Higgs

-Jennifer Higgs is an Assistant Professor of Learning and Mind Sciences and Language, Literacy, and Culture.
+Jennifer Higgs is an Associate Professor of Learning and Mind Sciences and Language, Literacy, and Culture.
 Drawing from sociocultural learning theories and employing methodologies such as design-based research and survey research, she investigates young people’s and teachers’ sense-making of digital tools and ecologies that invite new forms of reading, writing, and participation; support structures that may help teachers facilitate equitable uses and understandings of digital technologies; and the spread and scale of educational innovations in our advanced digital age.
 Dr.

 Danny C. Martinez